Home > How to integrate SnapEngage with Jira

 Scroll down the Incoming Authentication window a bit and you’ll see a Public Key field.
 Do the same thing with the Public Key that you did with the Consumer Key: Copy the Public Key from SnapEngage and paste it into the appropriate field in Jira.

 Now, back on the SnapEngage side: If you haven’t already, enter the address of your Jira server.

 Now you should see a popup dialog.
 Jira will ask for your permission to give SnapEngage access.
 (It may ask you to login to your Jira account first.)

 You can stop here or you can go to the Configure Integration section.

 The “Configure Integration” section will let you choose how you would like the data to be sent to your email integrations.
-You will see “Send chat transcripts to your Agent’s email” which allows each agent to receive their own chat transcripts to their own emails (Chat portal agents only).
+You will see “Send chat transcripts to your Agent’s email” which allows each agent to receive their own chat transcripts to their own emails (Conversations Hub agents only).

 The Chat Transcript area allows you to choose which transcripts are emailed to you.
 You can elect to receive all, some (if the visitor provides a valid email), or none of the transcripts.

 Now, enter the Source Value you want to send to Jira.

 The next 3 items will be where they go into your Jira.
 This will need to be determined by you as to where you want to see the data.